Kingpin-Apps/swift-cardano-core/README.md

 # SwiftCardanoCore - Swift implementation of Cardano Data Types

-SwiftCardanoCore is a Swift implementation of Cardano Data Types and JSON and CBOR serialization.
+SwiftCardanoCore is a Swift implementation of Cardano Data Types with CBOR (and JSON) serialization.

 ## Usage
-To add SwiftCardanoCoreL as dependency to your Xcode project, select `File` > `Swift Packages` > `Add Package Dependency`, enter its repository URL: `https://github.com/Kingpin-Apps/swift-cardano-core.git` and import `SwiftCardanoCore`.
+To add SwiftCardanoCore as dependency to your Xcode project, select `File` > `Swift Packages` > `Add Package Dependency`, enter its repository URL: `https://github.com/Kingpin-Apps/swift-cardano-core.git` and import `SwiftCardanoCore`.

 Then, to use it in your source code, add: